fscorrupt/awesome-stars/README.md

 - [microsoft/Intune-DeviceAdmins](https://github.com/microsoft/Intune-DeviceAdmins) - Code samples from the team that manages Intune and ConfigMgr for Microsoft
 - [DeploymentResearch/DRFiles](https://github.com/DeploymentResearch/DRFiles) - Sample files for the Deployment Research Blog
 - [microsoft/ARI](https://github.com/microsoft/ARI) - Azure Resource Inventory - It's a Powerful tool to create EXCEL inventory from Azure Resources with low effort
-- [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: A better UI for your package managers
 - [JayRHa/Intune-Scripts](https://github.com/JayRHa/Intune-Scripts) -
 - [AzureAD/AzureADAssessment](https://github.com/AzureAD/AzureADAssessment) - Tooling for assessing an Azure AD tenant state and configuration
 - [microsoft/Documentarian](https://github.com/microsoft/Documentarian) - An open source toolkit for documentarians and community contributors to reduce friction and provide a delightful experience for contributing to and maintaining documentation.